Urban Meyer Leaves Another Program Disgraced—and It Won't Be His Last

 Do you hire a coach who did nothing after a star player (Percy Harvin) allegedly attacked one of his assistant coaches at Florida?

-Do you hire a coach who created an environment where another assistant, Smith, allegedly got into an altercation with a player (Trevon Grimes), used a racial slur and had to leave in the middle of the season to go make it right with the Grimes family?
+Do you hire a coach who had to visit a player's family in the middle of the season to make it right with them because he created an environment where an assistant, Smith, allegedly got into an altercation with the player, Trevon Grimes, and used a racial slur?

 I know, I know.
 All in the past.
 All just allegations.
 And Meyer denies it all.